GrantsPlus - We Raise Foundation

 How To Apply

-• Organizations located in our four focus cities may be invited to apply: Chicago, Milwaukee, St. Louis, and Oakland/San Francisco
+• Only organizations located in and serving our four focus cities may be invited to apply: Chicago, Milwaukee, St. Louis, and Oakland/San Francisco

-• Letters of inquiry and proposals can only be submitted via online once We Raise has invited your organization to apply
+• Full proposals will be submitted online through our grantee portal once We Raise has invited your organization to apply

-• Once invited, a list of questions will be supplied for your planning and preparation purposes
+• Once invited, a list of questions can be accessed on the grant portal for your planning and preparation purposes

-• Review projects that have been previously funded in our Grants Directory
+• You may review projects that have been previously funded in our Grants Directory

 We Raise Foundation Theory of Change